thisz-akj/thisz-akj/README.md

 - **Portfolio**: [If applicable, Your Portfolio URL]

 ---

+This version highlights your interest and skills in both **Machine Learning** and **Software Engineering**, emphasizing your ability to work across different technical domains.

 Feel free to customize this further to match your personal style and any additional details you’d like to highlight!